2016 Calendar of Energy Conservation

 are asked to use crayons, markers, paints or computer-generated graphics to

-depict an electrical safety message in their entry.
+depict an energy conservation message in their entry.

-A panel of local judges will select twelve
+A panel of judges will select twelve entries --

-entries -- one for each calendar month -- that will be featured in our 2015
+one for each calendar month -- that will be featured in our 2016 printed wall

-printed wall calendar.
-The 12 winners will each receive $100 cash.
-One grand
+calendar.
+The 12 winners will each receive $150 cash.
+One grand prize winner

-prize winner will be selected from the twelve winners and he/she with have
+will be selected from the twelve winners and he/she will have their name and

-community to see.
-The grand winner will also be featured on the calendar's
+The grand winner will also be featured on the calendar's cover.
+Each student

 In addition, the grand winner's school will